 Regardless of the setting, trust may be lower in stigmatized groups that could otherwise benefit from personal sensing.
-For example, individuals with mental illness still experience substantial stigma that could impede willingness to share personal, sensitive information with researchers or clinical care providers [96–99].
-In fact, we focused on individuals with alcohol use disorder in this study to evaluate the acceptance of personal sensing methods in a population that we expected might have barriers associated with trust.
-Of course, trust may be lower still among individuals with other substance use disorders that involve drugs whose use is illegal.
-That said, many of our participants reported ongoing use of drugs other than alcohol throughout the study (75/154; 48.7% reported past month illicit drug use), as expected given high rates of poly-substance use among individuals with substance use disorders.
-Furthermore, we have had promising, preliminary success recruiting patients with opioid use disorder for an NIH funded study on personal sensing in this population [100].
-This suggests that our results regarding the acceptance of personal sensing may generalize across substance use disorders.
+For example, individuals with mental illness still experience substantial stigma that could impede their willingness to share personal, sensitive information with researchers or clinical care providers [96-99].
+In fact, we focused on individuals with AUD in this study to evaluate the acceptance of personal sensing methods in a population that we expected might have barriers associated with trust.
+Nevertheless, trust may still be lower among individuals with other substance use disorders that involve illegal drug use.
+However, many of our participants reported ongoing use of drugs other than alcohol throughout the study (75/154, 48.7% reported illicit drug use in the past month) as expected, given the high rates of polysubstance use among individuals with substance use disorders.
+Furthermore, we have had promising preliminary success in recruiting patients with opioid use disorder for an NIH-funded study on personal sensing in this population [100].
+This suggests that our results regarding the acceptance of personal sensing may be generalized across substance use disorders.

-Trust and related privacy concerns may also be more difficult to overcome in historically marginalized groups that have experienced systemic racism and other stigma or exclusions [101].
-These individuals may find it more difficult to achieve privacy in their daily lives, and they may hold very different perspectives on the costs vs. benefits of surveillance in the context of personal sensing or more generally.
+Trust and related privacy concerns may also be more difficult to overcome in historically marginalized groups that have experienced systemic racism and other stigmas or exclusions [101].
+These individuals may find it more difficult to achieve privacy in their daily lives, and they may hold very different perspectives on the costs versus benefits of surveillance in the context of personal sensing or more generally.
 Unfortunately, our sample was not diverse with respect to race and ethnicity.
 Future research on personal sensing must specifically recruit for such diversity to better understand its acceptance in communities of color.
-We have learned from the present study and adjusted our recruiting efforts accordingly to recruit a sample that is more diverse with respect to race, ethnicity, and geographical region for our ongoing personal sensing project with individuals with opioid use disorder.
+We have learned from this study and adjusted our recruiting efforts accordingly to recruit a sample that is more diverse with respect to race, ethnicity, and geographic region for our ongoing personal sensing project with individuals with opioid use disorder.

-7. Feasibility Is a Function of More Than Participant Perceptions of Acceptability
+Feasibility Is a Function of More Than Participant Perceptions of Acceptability

-Of course, user acceptance of personal sensing methods is necessary but not sufficient to expand use of these methods in research and clinical implementations.
-A variety of other key issues may facilitate or present barriers to wider use of personal sensing.
+User acceptance of personal sensing methods is necessary but not sufficient to expand the use of these methods in research and clinical implementations.
+A variety of other key issues may facilitate or present barriers to the wider use of personal sensing.
 These include cost and accessibility, stability over time, and the utility of personal sensing relative to other more traditional methods.

-The smartphone itself is arguably the best available sensing system today.
-Today’s smartphone contains numerous sensors and other raw data streams that can be used for personal sensing.
-In our study, we took advantage of GPS and other location services to track geolocation, and the microphone for daily check-ins.
-We accessed smartphone call and text message logs for communications meta-data and message content.
-The smartphone also provided a convenient platform to collect self-report EMA.
+The smartphone itself is arguably the best available sensing system at present.
+Currently, smartphones contain numerous sensors and other raw data streams that can be used for personal sensing.
+In our study, we took advantage of GPS and other location services to track geolocation and used the microphone for daily audio check-ins.
+We accessed smartphone calls and SMS text message logs for communication metadata and message content, respectively.
+The smartphone also provided a convenient platform to collect self-reported EMA.

-Smartphones also provide a relatively accessible platform for personal sensing.
-Despite their high cost, 85% of adults in the US already own a smartphone.
-Equally important, this level of ownership is relatively consistent across race/ethnicity, geographic regions (e.g., urban, suburban, rural) and income level [3].
-Furthermore, people with substance use disorders also have generally high rates of mobile technology use [102].
-In fact, only 11 of the 169 eligible participants for our study (6.5%) did not already own a contemporary smartphone.
+In addition, smartphones provide a relatively accessible platform for personal sensing.
+Despite their high cost, 85% of adults in the United States already own a smartphone.
+Equally important, this level of ownership is relatively consistent across race/ethnicity, geographic regions (eg, urban, suburban, and rural), and income levels [3].
+Furthermore, people with substance use disorders generally have high rates of mobile technology use [102].
+Notably, only 11 of the 169 (6.5%) eligible participants in our study did not already own a contemporary smartphone.
 In a research setting, we were able to provide individuals with a smartphone if they did not already have one.
-Like monetary incentives, this practice need not be limited to research; smartphones could be provided to permit personal sensing-based clinical support.
+Similar to monetary incentives, this practice need not be limited to research; smartphones can be provided to permit personal sensing–based clinical support.